enkidevs/curriculum/javascript/ecmascript-2015/promises/how-to-create-promises.md

 }).
 ```

-Note how the functions body was run immediately.
+Note how the `function`'s body was run immediately.

 ### then